rackerlabs/repose/README.md

 ## Configuration##

-Repose will search for configurations in a user specified directory
+Repose will search for configuration files in the user specified directory.

-* The configuration root directory must be user readable
+* The configuration root directory must be user readable.
-* The configuration files should be user readable and writable
+* The configuration files should be user readable and writable.

-Setting the Configuration Root Directory
+Setting the Configuration Root Directory.

 * If using the Valve deployment, simply pass the configuration directory to the Java process using the "-c" option.
 * If using the WAR deployment, include the following in the $CONTAINER_HOME/conf/context.xml file: